OpenTechSchool/html-css-beginners/index.md

 # Welcome

-Welcome to Open Tech School's HTML & CSS workshop!
+Welcome to Open Tech School’s HTML & CSS workshop!
 This course is a simple and comprehensive guide dedicated to helping beginners learn HTML and CSS.

 **HTML or HyperText Markup Language** is the main markup language for creating web pages and other information that can be displayed in a web browser.
-You can write your web application in any programming languages, but in the end it will always be transformed into HTML because that's the language of the browser.
+You can write your web application in any programming languages, but in the end it will always be transformed into HTML because that’s the language of the browser.
 It is a hierarchical language.

 **A short bit of history**